 #1 Don’t lock yourself in a box because of some “rules” you once read somewhere

 Your background is unique - it’s okay if your resume is too.
 Don’t conform to preconceived notions without first applying some critical thinking to your situation.
-If you need an extra page to get all of your points across, then do it.

 #2 Cater to the requirements of your audience - the employer

 This should serve as your guiding principle.
 Consider your reader, what they’re looking for, and try to picture yourself in their shoes when reviewing your resume.

 What can Final Draft Resumes do for you?

 We offer tailor-made resume, cover letter, and LinkedIn content development services designed to align with your unique mix of work history, skills, successes, and career goals.

 Check out the full suite of services we offer:

 Entry to midlevel professionals with less than 10 years of experience